futurice/backend-best-practices/README.md

 An important choice regarding any solution is where to run it.

-* SaaS -- Fast to get started, easy to scale up
+* SaaS -- fast to get started, easy to scale up, some infrastructure work required to allow access from everywhere etc.
-* Self-hosted in the cloud --
+* Self-hosted in the cloud -- allows tuning database more than SaaS and probably cheaper at scale in terms of hosting, but more labor-intensive
-* Self-hosted on own hardware -- able to manage physical security, most expensive and labor intensive
+* Self-hosted on own hardware -- able to tweak everything and manage physical security, but most expensive and labor intensive

 ## Persistence solutions